ravialdy/ravialdy.github.io/_posts/2023-10-15-reinforce-blog.md

 ### The Policy Gradient Theorem in Detail

-To find the maximum of this objective function, we need its gradient concerning $$ \theta $$.
+To find the maximum of this objective function, we need its gradient w.r.t $$ \theta $$.
 The Policy Gradient Theorem provides this invaluable piece of information.
 Formally, it is expressed as:

 $$
 \frac{\partial \rho(\pi)}{\partial \theta} = \sum_{s} d^{\pi}(s) \sum_{a} \frac{\partial \pi(s, a)}{\partial \theta} Q^{\pi}(s, a)